joanabmartins/CCPtemplates/Qualys/README.md

 <h3>Testing Considerations</h3>

-There is a free trial available, relatively easy to generate logs and test this connector.
+There is a free trial available.
+In the first trial I got I was able to easily connect and generate logs.
+However when I used another email to get access to a new trial, I discovered that trial accounts aren't supposed to have access to the Qualys API.
+I don't understand how I was able to get access to the API with my first trial.